lfigueras/Pet-House/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This webiste is just a simple pet clinic site.

-Things you may want to cover:
+Features you may want to know:

-* Ruby version

-* System dependencies
+* Client can sign up.

-* Configuration
+* Schedule an appointment.

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Can update profile information.

-* ...
+* Check clinic schedule.

+* Declare health status of the pet.

+* Check history of visits.